vbrusca/JsonPL/README.md

 ## URL Function Call:
 Now you can use URLs to handle function calls opening up a web layer of callable functions to the language.
 This addition makes the language highly distributed.
+Levels of function calling:
+1. Normal: JsonPL defined function.
+2. System: Function defined in the native language of the interpreter.
+3. URL: Function defined on the specified server.

 <pre>
 {
    "sys":"call", "name":"test->(http://localhost:8000/)", "args":[